elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In addition to the name-value attributes, we have access to the expires, domain, path, and secure attributes.
 The expires attribute represents the date the cookie plans to expire.
 The cookie plans to expire when the visitor quits the browser.
 The domain refers to the domain of your site.
 This action also covers sub-domains if necessary.
-The path parameter specifies the location of the directory or web page that gets used to set the cookie.
-Leave this box blank if you want to get the cookie from any directory or page.
+The path parameter specifies the location of the directory or web page that sets the cookie.
+Leave this box blank if you want to retrieve the cookie from any directory or page.
 If the security property includes the term "secure," the cookie may only be received from a secure server.
 If this attribute is empty, there is no such limitation.
 Also, an additional attribute replaces expires, which is max-age.
 The max-age attribute is the modern cookie expiration that uses milliseconds instead of a date.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />